-The dynasty that formed a large part of Florence's history
+The dynasty that shaped Florence's history

-They used their large amounts of money to keep and expand their power and influence over the course of the centuries not just in Florence, but also in Italy and Europe.
+They used their large amounts of money to keep and expand that power and influence over the course of the centuries not just in Florence, but across Italy and Europe.
 It is said at one point they were the wealthiest family in Europe.
 They were patrons of the arts and humanities and their support in turn ensured Florence was at the center of Europe during the Renaissance, drawing many people to the city.
 For this reason, their influence can still be felt in the city.

-Rise to power: Giovanni di Bicci
+Rise to Power: Giovanni di Bicci/de' Medici

 Part of Giovanni's popularity was also this: even as a wealthy property owner, in 1426 he went against his own interests and of others in his class (rich nobles) in favor of the poor when he voted to create a property tax to go into the city's coffers.

-The 15th century - 3 generations to rule over Florence
+The 15th century: 3 Generations to Rule over Florence

 Giovanni's son, Cosimo, was carefully taught by his father to expand and maintain their influence and wealth of their bank.
 Cosimo's grandson, Lorenzo, not only continued the task but greatly enhanced it.
-Cosimo is now known as the Pater Patriae, or "father of the Country" and as "Il Vecchio" or "the Elder" while Lorenzo is known as "the Magnificent".
+Cosimo is now known as the Pater Patriae, or "father of the Country" and as "Il Vecchio" or "Cosimo the Elder" while Lorenzo is known as "the Magnificent".

-I'm getting ahead of myself since we want to focus on Cosimo for a bit: his business savvy expanded the family's fortune at the same time as spending a good amount of it to sponsor the arts and culture!
+I'm getting ahead of myself since we want to focus on Cosimo for a bit: his business savvy expanded the family's fortune at the same time as he spent a good amount of it to sponsor the arts and culture!
 Had he not, Florence would not be what you see today.
-He commissioned Michelozzo Michellozi to create Palazzo Medici (now known as Medici-Riccardi), supported Fra Angelico, Fra Filippo Lippi and Donatello.
+He commissioned Michelozzo Michellozi to create Palazzo Medici (now known as Medici-Riccardi), and supported Fra Angelico, Fra Filippo Lippi and Donatello.
 His patronage got Brunelleschi the task to complete the dome of the cathedral.
 He founded the first public library in Florence at San Marco, which was central to the humanist movement in Florence during the Renaissance.
 He gladly sponsored the effort to renew Greek and Roman civilization through literature, ensuring his grandson, Lorenzo, got a proper education in the humanities.
 Cosimo had an inestimable influence on the intellectual life of the Renaissance.

 Lorenzo's heir and eldest son, Piero, called "the Unfortunate", squandered the family's remaining money and brought down the Medici dynasty in Florence in 1494.
 Luckily, the second son, Giovanni, had become Pope Leo X and retook Florence less than 20 years later.
-In 1537, when the first Duke of Florence, Alessandro de' Medici (a cousin), was assassinated, the "senior" branch of the family ended.
-Power was passed to the "junior" branch, to those descended from Lorenzo the Elder (Cosimo Il Vecchio's brother) and thus started the reign of Cosimo the First, known as Cosimo the Great and Grand Duke of Tuscany.
+In 1537, when the first Duke of Florence, Alessandro de' Medici (their cousin), was assassinated, the "senior" branch of the family ended.
+Power was passed to the "junior" branch, to those descended from Lorenzo the Elder (Cosimo "Il Vecchio"'s brother) and thus started the reign of "Cosimo the First", known as Cosimo the Great and Grand Duke of Tuscany.

 Thus, as a general start to the rise of the House of the Medici, I end this first part.
 I will continue with Cosimo the Great in an upcoming article!